MayurBabbe45/Insurance-Calculator/Readme.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you find a bug or want to add a new policy type, please open an issue or submit a pull request.
+If you find a bug or want to add a new policy type, please open an issue or submit a pull request. u draft a **Senior Citizen Policy** class to see how easily it integrates into this existing structure?

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.

----

-**Developed with ❤️ for the BFSI Sector.**

-Would you like me to help you draft a **Senior Citizen Policy** class to see how easily it integrates into this existing structure?